 You’ve set the date and booked the venue.
 Now it’s time to make sure people show up.Did you know that about two-thirds of conference attendees register based on the quality of the content?
 That makes it a must to create compelling descriptions of the conference theme, sessions, tracks and speakers.
 And it means planning, creating and sending out reminders, videos, emails and social media that people can consume and share.
+Check out these marketing ideas for events.

 Here are seven steps to ensure your event marketing carries you over the finish line in winning style: